libogonek/ogonek/reference/text.markdown

 {% highlight cpp %}
 template <typename CodePointSequence, typename Validation>
-iterator insert(iterator at, CodePointSequence&& that, Validation validation);
+iterator insert(iterator position, CodePointSequence&& that, Validation validation);
 {% endhighlight %}

-*Requires*: `CodePointSequence` is a code point sequence, and `validation` is a validation strategy object.
+*Requires*: `CodePointSequence` is a code point sequence, `validation` is a validation strategy object, and `position` is an iterator into this instance.

+*Effects*: inserts the code points from `that` at starting at `position`, by encoding them into the underlying storage according to `EncodingForm`.

 *Validation*: invalid sequences are treated according to `validation`.